 In collaboration with Bridget Clarebrough, Jenny Lee & Monh Ly

-Our team was briefed by our client, The Centre for Inclusive Design (CFID) to design an experience for their event launch on May 21st 2019 at PwC.
+Our team was briefed by our client, The Centre for Inclusive Design (CFID) to design an experience for their event launch at PwC.
 This event celebrated the release of an Inclusive Design (ID) research report which Adobe and Microsoft jointly commissioned PwC to create.

 Our initial goal was to design a memorable experience that would engage guests with findings from the report about the benefits of Inclusive Design.